Luteal Phase At Sunset

 Images: Renana Neuman

-The title refers to the final stage of the menstrual cycle, Luteal Phase, that for some is characterized by emotional difficulty as hormones shift.
-Similarly, sunset is a time-based natural chapter that ends the day cycle, and as fall is a transition to winter.
+The title refers to the final stage of the menstrual cycle, the luteal phase, which for some is characterized by emotional difficulty as hormones shift.
+Similarly, sunset is a time-based natural chapter that ends the day cycle, and fall is a transition to winter.

 Wilschanski’s primary medium is sculpture, layered with performance and video.
 Her time-based architectural-garments carefully construct large geometrical forms, evoking frames such as a window, book or table.
 These transformative, wearable items the artist enters into, suggest structural shifts in both the artist’s body and the garments.
 Through her choreography and combination of mediums, Wilschanski examines the notion of functionality and corporeality in an environment she creates.
 For the exhibition at Union Gallery, Wilschanski invites the community at Wagner College the experience of being inside her sculpture.